Jason Ruedy Recommends Homeowners Opt For The 90% Loan-To-Value Cash-Out Refinance Instead Of A Second Mortgage Or HELOC

 Jason Ruedy recommends homeowners opt for the 90% loan-to-value cash-out refinance instead of a second mortgage or HELOC

-By refinancing their current mortgage and opting for a 90% loan to value cash-out, they may achieve a lower blended interest rate”

-- Jason RuedyFORT COLLINS, CO, UNITED STATES, January 7, 2025 /EINPresswire / -- Jason Ruedy, President, CEO of The Home Loan Arranger a Colorado based top mortgage broker says homeowners who are wanting to tap into their homes equity by getting a closed end 2nd mortgage or HELOC may have a new and more beneficial option available to them.
+- Jason RuedyPITTSBURG, PA, UNITED STATES, January 7, 2025 /EINPresswire / -- Jason Ruedy, President, CEO of The Home Loan Arranger says homeowners who are wanting to tap into their homes equity by getting a closed end 2nd mortgage or HELOC may have a new and more beneficial option available to them.
 Jason Ruedy, a top mortgage broker, is urging homeowners to consider the new 90% loan to value cash-out refinance option before taking out a second mortgage or home equity line of credit (HELOC).

 The 90% loan to value cash-out refinance loan allows homeowners to refinance their existing mortgage for up to 90% of their home's value, while also taking out cash to consolidate debt into a lower monthly payment.
 This option could potentially offer a lower blended interest rate than carrying a first mortgage and a second mortgage or HELOC.